tahoelimited/laravel-doctrine/README.md

 As this is a **forked version** [the documentation](https://github.com/mitchellvanw/laravel-doctrine) still applies to most of the package.
 Please read [the original documentation](https://github.com/mitchellvanw/laravel-doctrine/wiki) and [README](https://github.com/mitchellvanw/laravel-doctrine) before using this fork.

-### Issues?

-If you have issues **related to changes made in this forked version** please open an issue **[on this repository](https://github.com/FoxxMD/laravel-doctrine/issues)**.

-If your issue is general or related to functionality that exists in the original repo [please direct your questions there](https://github.com/mitchellvanw/laravel-doctrine/issues).

 ## Forked Changes Improvements and Functionality

 1. [What's New?](#whats-new)